grinic/Python_VMs_Installer/README.md

   * type "conda env create -f environment.yml" and press enter

 3. install opencl:
-  * open a command prompt in the location of the pyopencl file
+  * open a command prompt in the location of the pyopencl file (or use the prompt from previous step)
   * activate the environment just created: type "activate <ENVIRONMENT_NAME>"
   * type "pip install <PYOPENCL_FILE_NAME>" and press enter

-4. install pyclesperanto for fast image processing:
+4. install pyclesperanto for GPU-accelerated image processing:
   * in the same command prompt, type "pip install pyclesperant_prototype"